Skip to content

 Precautions

-This document introduces the backup of Kubernetes configurations (YAML files) using Velero, which does not include data from PVC volumes.
+This article introduces the Velero backup of Kubernetes configurations (YAML files), which does not include data from PVC volumes.

 Introduction